For many, the idea of owning a home is awesome. But what about the process of buying one? Not so much.

 Create your priority list of features

 When considering how much you can pay for your new home, it’s great to pre-plan your list of priorities and consider which features are a ‘must-have’ versus a ‘nice-to-have’.
-Is the neighborhood or schools the most important items?
-Or, size of the backyard or kitchen more essential to your needs?
+Are the neighborhood or schools the most important items?
+Or, is the size of the backyard or kitchen more essential to your needs?
 By listing and prioritizing these features before you start shopping, you’ll be able to stay focused on your goals.

 Get a Trusted Real Estate Professional On Your Side